CATCH UP WITH VIVALDO LIMA FROM BAHIA:

 Y: This sounds like a city of its own!
 What does an average day in your life look like?

-V: “On a daily basis, I feel like a mayor of a small town: listening to the different demands, complaints, suggestions and talking to all the stakeholders, negotiating and dealing with owners and employees in order to seek for better solutions.
-I also deliberate execution of services and various actions, seeking optimization of resources and processes in order to maintain the pace of continuous improvements.
-One of the important things I am also responsible for but more on a periodic scale is the flight plan reevaluation, which is highly important if you have so many people in the same spot.”
+V: “On a daily basis, I feel like a mayor of a small town.
+Listening to the different demands, complaints, suggestions.
+Also talking to all the stakeholders, negotiating and dealing with owners and employees in order to seek for better solutions.
+I also deliberate execution of services and various actions.
+Seeking optimization of resources and processes in order to maintain the pace of continuous improvements.
+One of the important things I am also responsible for but more on a periodic scale is the flight plan reevaluation.
+This is highly important if you have so many people in the same spot.”

 Y: What kind of services does your team provide or take care of?